MasterPieceSVK/grade_calculator_v3_frontend/README.md

 ## To run the PWA on localhost:

-make an .env.local file in / and add this:
+make an .env.local file in / and link it to the backend link like this:
 ```
 NEXT_PUBLIC_BASEURL=http://localhost:5000
 ```